A Heritage Spanning Three Thousand Years

 3. Vernaccia di Oristano DOC

-Types: Dry, Superiore, Riserva, Dry Liqueur, Sweet Liqueur.
+Types: Dry, Superiore, Riserva, Dry Fortified, Sweet Fortified

 4. Vermentino di Sardegna DOC